peterkuma/ccbrowse/README.md

 Configuration options:

     driver   "htree"
-    chunk    maximum chunk size, after which it is split into two src      filesystem path to chunk
+    chunk    Maximum chunk size, after which it is split into two src      Filesystem path to chunk
-    index    database holding index of chunks
+    index    Database holding index of chunks
-    lock     lock file
+    lock     Lock file
-    key      object key
+    key      Object key
-    hashlen  length of sha1 hash of key (more digits are discarded) select   SQL query to retrieve object from a chunk insert   SQL query to insert object into a chunk init     a list of SQL queries to initialize a new chunk
+    hashlen  Length of sha1 hash of key (more digits are discarded) select   SQL query to retrieve object from a chunk insert   SQL query to insert object into a chunk init     A list of SQL queries to initialize a new chunk

 Following the example, when the storage is first created, all objects are being stored in single database file: